There is so much that goes into a new painting job, that it does not hurt to have a little help before you get started.

-Making sure that you can hold the sander grip firmly will ensure that you can very easily use the sander and keep it contacted to the wall until the job is done.
+Making sure that you can hold the sander grip firmly will ensure that you can very easily use the sander and keep it in contact with the wall until the job is done.

 Step 4- Move the sander along the area you would like to sand:

-Make sure the sander contacts the area you would like to sand down well and then move it in a backwards and forwards motion along the material.
+Make sure that the sander remains in contact with the area you would like to sand down well and then move it in a backward and forwards motion along with the material.

 You will notice that the drywall or any other surface material you are working on will start to smooth out over time.